 A lot of new drivers learn in a shiny new diesel car.
 It's quite easy to move off in a diesel without any gas, although it's not a good habit to get into and when they buy their first car which quite often is an older petrol car they soon find out that it needs a bit more gas to get it going.
 At this point, after quite a few stalls they wonder if they really can drive.
 Revving the car upto about 1 and a half on the rev counter and holding it there is a good amount if you're moving off on a flat road and a little more if moving off uphill.

-If you're experiencing a lot of stalling then don't worry, like most things after a bit of practice, especially on a quiet road or in a car park you'll soon start to get used your car.
+If you're experiencing a lot of stalling then don't worry, like most things after a bit of practise, especially on a quiet road or in a car park you'll soon start to get used your car.

 Is stalling during the driving test a test fail?

 Bear in mind that stalling on the driving test isn't necessarily a serious mistake.
 It depends where you stall and how it affects others.